 How to choose an e-commerce business model for your online business

 Another important thing you should do is to identify what is best for your product.
 For instance, if you are interested in manufacturing your own products, subscriptions and wholesaling may be the perfect fit.
-On the other hand, if you do not want to deal with inventory and delivery, then you may want to consider dropshipping.
+On the other hand, if you don’t want to deal with inventory and delivery, then you may want to consider dropshipping.